fadhilnapis/SIG-FSTM/README.md

   * Teach KUIS student "Learn how to CREATE".
   * Increase awareness about today's digital world.
   * Becoming a self-taught programmer.
-  * Love to code and make awesome project.
+  * Love to code and make an awesome project.
   * Student can compete with outside world.

 **SIG divided into three main interest categories ..**